USS Minneapolis–Saint Paul (SSN-708): History

 Minneapolis–Saint Paul took part in Operation Desert Shield and the Gulf War and was the first submarine to carry Tomahawk missiles specifically designated for use in strikes against Iraq during the Gulf War.

 Four crew members were washed overboard by heavy waves on 29 December 2006 in Plymouth Sound, England, as the ship was exiting HMNB Devonport on the surface following a port call.
 This resulted in the deaths of Senior Chief Petty Officer Thomas Higgins (Chief of the Boat) and Sonar Technician (Submarines) 2nd Class Michael Holtz.
 After the preliminary investigation, Commander Edwin Ruff, the commanding officer, received a punitive letter of reprimand and was relieved of command.

 Minneapolis–Saint Paul conducted inter-fleet transfer from Norfolk, Virginia, to Puget Sound Naval Shipyard, Bremerton, Washington, in July 2007 for decommissioning.
 Custody of Minneapolis-Saint Paul was transferred to Puget Sound Naval Shipyard in August 2008.

 In 2022, the submarine's sail and rudder were shipped to Minnesota and are undergoing restoration at the Minnesota Military & Veterans Museum for display at their new facility in 2025.

-On June 27, 2025 the Sail was placed at the Camp Ripley site and welded together.
+On 27 June 2025 the sail was placed at the Camp Ripley site and welded together.